Skip navigation

 Former Communications Assistant at Galapagos Conservation Trust

-The fledgling mangrove finches arrived on Isabela Island and were released into a purpose-built aviary within the mangrove forest, where they spent three weeks adapting to their new habitat.
+The fledgling mangrove finches arrived on Isabela island and were released into a purpose-built aviary within the mangrove forest, where they spent three weeks adapting to their new habitat.
 They were provided with various natural food sources and a natural environment.
 They were also fitted with a small transmitter at the base of their tail feathers to enable the team to monitor the birds after their release.
 These individuals were able to be identified by the coloured bands placed around their legs.

 After three weeks of habituation, the doors of the aviary were opened.
 The mangrove finches were then free to come and go as they pleased.
 The team continued to leave food inside the aviary for the finches that returned.
 Each day, the number of visits to the aviary by the finches was recorded, and each time fewer returned and would spend less time inside.
-The post-release monitoring using the transmitter showed that the most of the juvenile birds had dispersed to the north towards Caleta Black and towards the arid zone in the south on the east side of Darwin Volcano and Tagus Cove.
+The post-release monitoring using the transmitter showed that most of the juvenile birds had dispersed to the north towards Caleta Black and towards the arid zone in the south on the east side of Darwin Volcano and Tagus Cove.

 Leader of the project, Francesca Cunninghame, said: